Contact Us

 Like previously discussed transitioning to digital telecare offers a shift to a more preventative care approach.

-At The Access TEC our Assure service goes one step further than this by using intelligence data to make better informed decisions about the care end-users will receive.
-Our Home Hub allows all data to be collected and presented onto one single platform.
 More recently our Home Hub now integrates with our care planning solution to give carers visibility of smart alerts and alarms from the hub in our care planning mobile app so all the information needed is located in one place.
 Equally, information from each care visit is also pushed back into the Assure app so loved ones also have full visibility 24/7.

 Here our insight-driven approach to care assessment, planning, and commissioning helps deliver better proactive care by reducing risks and identifying issues before something more critical occurs.
-Carers can also make better data-driven decisions and be notified of changes to schedules in real time to deliver more timely support when smart alerts and alarms get triggered.
+Carers can also make better data-driven decisions and be notified of changes to schedules in real-time to deliver more timely support when smart alerts and alarms get triggered.

 Illustrating the transition from analogue to digital telecare